matthewearl/quake-notes/houdini/README.md

 ```

 From the stack, we can see the ogre is attempting to move a distance of -408
 units, at an angle of 5.498 radians (315 degrees).
-This function
+For reference, the player is
+56 units tall, so 408 is a huge distance to move in one step.
+The function
 `SV_MoveToGoal` is called directly from QuakeC, and the distance value is a
 parameter passed into the function.

-We can also print the QuakeC stack trace in GDB:
+To go further, we must look at the QuakeC stack:

 ```
 (gdb) p PR_StackTrace()